eyzmeng/site-wisc-sdc-fa25-team/site/guide/gentle/check.md

 without the space and without the leading capital letter.

-Then there is Linux, which was an effort to re-make Minix, but without Minix and free (just like stuff made by the GNU project).
+Then there is Linux, which was an effort to re-make Minix, but without Minix (and also *free* like stuff made by the GNU project).
 Linux inherits the Unix lineage too, though it doesn't always claim to stick around much.
 (After all, GNU is literally a recursive acronym for GNU's Not Unix... (but I think that came more from the